giomasce/asmc/README.md

    currently available in `asmc` (unless you want to debug memory allocation), so also the default one.

+A third pack of flags is for controlling the associative array (map) implementation used by `asmc`.

+ * `USE_SIMPLE_MAP`: the original map implementation, based on lineary arrays, which require a full trasversal of the array for basically every operation.
+Very slow.

+ * `USE_AVL_MAP`: a new implementation based on AVL trees.
+In the end it was never finished (because at some point I decided to switch to red-black trees), so it implements a binary search tree, but without rebalancing.
+Not guaranteed to be balanced, but probably, since most of the times data arrive in random order, it ususally is.
+Practical performance are comparable with red-black trees.

+ * `USE_RB_MAP`: the final and default implementation, using properly balanced red-black trees.

+In theory all three of them should work, with different performances.
+In practice, only the red-black tree is routinely used and thus tested.

 ## What is inside this repository

  * `lib` contains a very small kernel, designed to run on a i386 CPU